 - hazardous wastes – excluding waste electrical and electronic equipment (WEEE), but including hazardous waste batteries accepted as a separate waste stream, covered by Sector Guidance Note 5.06

 - dangerous substances stored under the Control of Major Accident Hazards Regulations

-If you aren’t sure if this guidance applies to you, please contact the Environment Agency.
+If you are not sure if this guidance applies to you, please contact the Environment Agency.

 4. Types of combustible waste